 Condos Are Not Apartments

 One of the things to understand for first-time buyers is that Condos are not apartments.
+Although there is some overlap when searching for an apartment as there is when searching for a condo, these are two fundamentally different real estate options.

 A condo is a building that is privately owned and may be rented out by the owner.
 Apartments, on the other hand, are a part of a building that is often managed by a professional company and not a single owner.